loopmediagroup/es-alchemy/README.md

 multiple mappings as `foo@HASH` under the hood.
 When updating or deleting a document the document is changed in all version.
 Which index version is active depends on the index alias.

 When the version of an index changes the new index mapping needs to be created.
-Calling `mapping.create` on every initialization should be ok to do this.
+Calling `mapping.sync` on every initialization should be ok to do this.

 ## Document Signatures